tinybirdco/use-case-examples/add_new_column_to_a_materialized_view/README.md

 Remember that in the Preview Release we're ingesting the production data, but `analytics_sessions_mv` lacks the rows prior to its recent creation.

 > As we lack a timestamp in the Data Source, we are utilizing its creation date to backfill all the information preceding its creation.
-Please note that this mechanism is not entirely accurate and may generate some duplicates if there is lag in your ingestion.
-If your Data Sources has a timestamp that can serve as a reference for the backfilling, please check [here]([add_nullable_column_to_landing_data_source](https://github.com/tinybirdco/use-case-examples/tree/main/change_sorting_key_landing_data_source)) how to use it.
+Please note that this mechanism is not entirely accurate and may generate some duplicates in case there is lag in your ingestion.
+If your Data Source has a timestamp that can serve as a reference for the backfilling, please check [here]([add_nullable_column_to_landing_data_source](https://github.com/tinybirdco/use-case-examples/tree/main/change_sorting_key_landing_data_source)) how to use it.

 - Get the creation date by executing the following command
 ```sh